ivanbulyk/rust_incubator_eng/0_basics/ANSWERS.md

     <br><br/>
     &str is a slice (&[u8]) that always points to a valid UTF-8 sequence, and can be used to view into a String, just like &[T] is a view into Vec<T>.
     Maybe we should refer &str as a function parameter or if you want a read-only view of a string; String when you want to own and mutate a string.
     <br><br/>
+    String is an owned type that needs to be allocated.
+It has dynamic size and hence its size is unknown at compile time, since the capacity of the internal array can change at any time.
+    &str consists just of a pointer into memory, its size is known at compile time.
+It’s not an owned type, but rather a read-only reference to a string slice. the memory the &str points to can not be changed while the &str is in existence, even by the owner of the str. &str is a great candidate for function arguments, if mutability and ownership are not required.
+Its best used when a slice (view) of a string is needed, which does not need to be changed.
+    The &String type is simply a reference to a String.
+This means that this isn’t an owned type and its size is known at compile-time, since it’s only a pointer to an actual String.
+    &String can be coerced to &str, but not the other way around, it usually makes sense to use &str as a parameter type, if we just need a read-only view of a string.
+    We can't use str because the size for values of type str cannot be known at compilation time.
+And function arguments must have a statically known size, borrowed types always have a known size: &.
+    <br><br/>
 - What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
     - A lifetime is a construct the compiler (or more specifically, its borrow checker) uses to ensure all borrows are valid.
 Specifically, a variable's lifetime begins when it is created and ends when it is destroyed.
 Other words lifetimes are named regions of code that a reference must be valid for.
 Those regions may be fairly complex, as they correspond to paths of execution in the program.
 There may even be holes in these paths of execution, as it's possible to invalidate a reference as long as it's reinitialized before it's used again.
 Types which contain references (or pretend to) may also be tagged with lifetimes so that Rust can prevent them from being invalidated as well.